the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 ```

 You can catch these errors in your workflow, and deal with them in the same way as you deal with unmet assumptions: redirect, report, or abort.
+Redirecting from an error has a technical term: "exception handling".
+In this case, you expect a certain error to be raised, but instead of stopping your program, you change its course.
+In many programming languages, this is done in a `try... except` block.
+Reporting or aborting from an error can be done in the same way, but instead of using the default error, you raise your own.
-Importantly, a warning or error message from your own program means you have control over the quality of the message.
+Importantly, raising a warning or error message from your own program means you have control over the quality of the message.

 ## Error message quality